What is the software development process and how can it be improved?

 Once the code is ready, it needs to be tested against the requirements to ensure that the software product solves the problem of its end-users.
 During this phase, you can expect all kinds of functional testing like integration testing, unit testing, system testing, acceptance testing, design implementation testing, and many others.

 Once the testing phase is over and successful, it's time to deliver the product to customers by deploying it.
-Deployment basically means that your system is made available to end-users.
+Deployment means that your system is made available to end-users.

 It's smart to rely on an initial deployment phase before rolling out your solution to the public.
 As soon as that happens, the first users start testing your application.
-If they discover any changes required changes or bugs, they can report back to the team.
+If they discover any required changes or bugs, they can report back to the team.
 And once everything is fixed, it's time for final deployment.

 Don't expect the development process to be over once the product is shipped to customers.
 This is when the maintenance phase begins.
 You can be sure that some new problems emerge when end-users start using the system.
 These will have to be solved by the development team.

-Taking care of a developed product is important because no plan can turn out perfectly when it meets reality.
+Caring for a developed product is important because no plan can turn out perfectly when it meets reality.
 Also, expect the conditions in the real world to change.
 Your software might require updates or advancements to match evolving company demands.

-Forgetting about the needs of end-users - one of the key challenges in the process of building software appears during the early stage of requirements gathering.
+One of the key challenges in building software appears during the early stage of requirements gathering.
 Since this phase involves many parties, it's easy for the Requirements Specification Document to go astray - especially when the team follows the waterfall model of building software.

-Changes and late requests - sometimes, project stakeholders suddenly decide to request the feature because of a change in their vision.
-Other times, they simply realize that a specific feature could be useful too late.
-A simple request like that could have huge implications on the development team.
+Sometimes, project stakeholders suddenly request the feature because of a change in their vision.
+Other times, they simply realize a specific feature could be useful too late.
+A simple request like that could have huge implications for the development team.

-Not enough time for testing – the team usually wants to ensure that the software works in accordance with the initial vision.
+The team usually wants to ensure the software works by the initial vision.
 However, testing for security and bugs is just as important.
-Unfortunately, due to budget constraints or bad management, some teams end up getting very little time for testing, which is often underestimated.
+Unfortunately, due to budget constraints or bad management, some teams get very little time for testing, which is often underestimated.

 How to improve the software development process - 6 tips